by admin | Oct 21, 2020 | Board of Selectmen Minutes

 Marcia Parkhurst, Secretary

 Meeting began at 6:00 pm.
-Present were Selectmen Cloutier, Stohl and Campbell.
-Members of the public present: Planning Board Chairman Scott DeBlois.
+Present were Selectman Cloutier, Stohl and Campbell.

 Mail was reviewed.

-On a motion made by Selectman Campbell and seconded by Selectman Stohl, the Board approved the minutes of the September 26th meeting.
+On a motion made by Selectman Campbell and seconded by Selectman Stohl the Board approved the minutes of the March 25th meeting were approved.

 Respectfully submitted,